 Despite the relatively unchanging conditions, it exhibits marked oscillation.
-Separate PVA work with demographic analysis has emphasized the importance of negative density dependence for maintaining stable growth rates for O. coloradensis (Stears 2022, Stears et al. In preparation).
+Separate demographic analysis has emphasized the importance of negative density dependence for maintaining stable growth rates for O. coloradensis (Stears 2022, Stears et al. In preparation).
 Negative density-dependence is the tendency of a population to increase in size following years of low abundance, a strategy that many rare species employ to avoid extinction (Rabinowitz 1981).
-Its population segments on the three creeks and their growth rates tend to follow a cyclical trend (Figures 4-5), with numbers declining in the years following high abundance, and numbers increasing in the years following low abundance.
+The growth rates of subpopulation segments on the three tend to follow a cyclical trend (Figures 4-5), with numbers declining in the years following high abundance, and numbers increasing in the years following low abundance.
 These fine-scale temporal trends have been observed in all subpopulations across the census period and are even more evident in the data from individual polygons, regardless of the overall trend in subpopulation size in a given creek drainage.

-Recent demographic analysis also indicates the importance of a seedbank stage for maintaining positive population growth rates of this species, allowing it to persist in the long term (Stears 2022) especially as they get deposited across gradients that shift from year to year.
-A comparison of COBP datasets on WAFB with those of other populations (Crystal Strouse pers. comm., Julie Reeves pers. comm.) indicate that COBP flowering plant numbers on WAFB have among the least variation from year to year of any monitored population.
+Recent demographic analysis also indicates the importance of a seedbank stage for maintaining positive population growth rates of this species, allowing it to persist in the long term (Stears 2022).
+Seeds can persist in the soil for several years before germination, and can thus serve as a buffer against extirpation at the micro-site scale following years with unfavorable conditions for flowering or seed production.
+A comparison of COBP on WAFB with other populations (Crystal Strouse pers. comm., Julie Reeves pers. comm.) indicates that interannual fluctuations in flowering plant numbers at other monitored populations are even more extensive than the variation observed at WAFB.
 This cyclical nature of COBP abundance is highly relevant to monitoring and conservation efforts, as it indicates that short intervals of monitoring will not always capture longer-term increases or declines.

 The WAFB population has been treated as a single dataset in running the Mann-Kendall tests used in PDM metrics.
 We recommend running the Mann-Kendall tests used in PDM metrics for the separate creek subpopulations, and for random and deliberately-selected time intervals of five or more years by creek, as relevant to understanding PDM outputs for smaller populations and settings that are more uniform in habitat (or management).

 Three lines of data analysis are presented in this report that indicate the population as a whole is more stable than any creek subpopulation.

-We conclude that the 3-creek system on WAFB encapsulates species’ redundancy and representation conferring greater resiliency than that within any single creek.
-The conclusion that COBP numbers on WAFB are resilient and stable is tempered by the fact that they are in decline on the creek with greatest stream reach of occupied habitat (Crow Creek), that the creek with the highest numbers has had a recent significant decline (negative breakpoint on Diamond Creek), and that the creek with the least extent of occupied habitat (Unnamed Creek) has had an outsized role in recent positive trends.
+This is consistent with a demographic strategy for long-term population persistence, “asynchrony among population segments,” which has been documented in other rare species (Dibner, 2019).
+This strategy relies on spatial environmental heterogeneity between subpopulations, which leads to divergent degrees of environmental stress on individuals in different subpopulations, and in-turn, different population growth rates in these subpopulations.
+However, at the population level, it is possible to maintain a positive population growth rate if growth in some subpopulations adequately compensates for decline in others.
+This phenomenon is very consistent with our observations at WAFB, and leads us to conclude that the 3-creek system on WAFB provides redundancy within the population, and has the potential to confer resilience to local disturbance or environmental stochasticity. his conclusion is tempered by the fact that COBP re in decline on the creek with greatest stream reach of occupied habitat (Crow Creek), and that the creek with the highest numbers has had a recent significant decline (negative breakpoint on Diamond Creek), and that the creek with the least extent of occupied habitat (Unnamed Creek) has had an outsized role in recent positive trends.
+It remains to be seen whether this subpopulation structure will confer enough resilience for the population to withstand potential adverse impacts from global change.